benslv/benslv/README.md

 # 👋 Hi there, I'm Ben!

 I love all things web/software development.
-Currently at WBD.
+Currently at Starling Bank.

 ## ✏️ Some of my projects...
 🎶 [**insync**](https://insync.rocks), a smart Spotify playlist generator.